 To help with this I've created a first aid kit contents list that you can review and print, to help jog your memory about what you may need in your home.

 Obviously, this list is merely a jumping off point for you, to get your mind working on what is needed, since each family's health circumstances are unique.
 The article accompanying the printable does have some hints for how to use it though, which may help you make sure you're considering everything you need to when creating your home first aid kit.

 The third step in the Medical Organizer Center Challenge is to choose a spot for all these supplies to be kept.

-In last week's challenge, when we organized our bathrooms, I explained why the bathroom was not necessarily the best place to keep your medications.
+In an earlier challenge, when we organized our bathrooms, I explained why the bathroom was not necessarily the best place to keep your medications.
 Basically, medication storage is best in a temperature controlled, non-humid environment and the bathroom does not fit those criteria.

 I would suggest keeping your medical supplies in a central location of your home though, and many people like to do this in their kitchens.
 Just be sure, if you keep these items in the kitchen that they are far away from the oven and stove, since the heat from these appliances could harm the medications in a similar way to problems in the bathroom.